mwangiii/Steghub-devops-training/Webstack_implementation_lemp/README.md

 ```
 sudo chown -R $USER:$USER /var/www/projectLEMP
 ```
-Then open a new configuration file in nginx's `sites-available` directory using emacs.
+Then open a new configuration file in nginx's `sites-available` directory using nano.
 ```
-sudo emacs -nw /etc/nginx/sites-available/projectLEMP
+sudo nano /etc/nginx/sites-available/projectLEMP
 ```
 - In the blank file paste
 ```